OlgaTkachenkoWebdev/lighthouse-web-notes/useful.md

 }
 ```
 In each repetition, one property from the object is associated to the variable (named key above), and the loop is continued until all of the properties of the object are depleted.

+## Immutable vs mutable
+If an item is **mutable**, modifying the copy also modifies the original.
+If it’s **immutable**, modifying the copy does not affect the original.